kyphan38/web/assets/docs/study/vault/1-introduction-to-vault.md

 Use case 3: Encryption data

-- Vault enables centralized encryption workflows for both data at rest and in transit.
+- Vault enables centralized encryption workflows for both data at rest and in transit
 - Example: When multiple applications with different backends need access to a database, Vault can handle the encryption and key management centrally, regardless of the application design

 Use case 4: Automate X.209 certificates